Get off the beaten track with MCN's pick of the best adventure bike helmets we've tested lately

 Adventure bikes have gone from niche to near-ubiquitous on American roads and trails.
 Thanks in large part due to BMW’s legendary GS platform, ADV motorcycles have supplanted traditional Sports Touring bikes for many riders.
 Basically, the “sport” in question changed from “Track Day” to “Trail Riding”.
 And while some ADV bikes don’t offer much off-road capability, their height, luggage options and rugged looks make them a popular choice.

-Naturally, helmet manufacturers took notice.
+Naturally, motorbike helmet manufacturers took notice.
 ADV helmets split the difference between off-road, touring and sport-oriented design.
 This new category also equals tons of adventure bike gear, but for now let’s focus on headwear.
 In a nutshell, ADV helmets offer healthy air flow, practicality and the sun protection of MX helmets, but with linings and fitment similar to sport or touring helmets.
 You generally get a removable off-road inspired peak, or bill, for sun protection.
 Some have removable visors letting you choose goggles for better airflow.

 If you’re skipping the unpaved parts of America and beyond, a sports-touring helmet checks all the boxes for you.
 But if you’re planning to explore trails, fire roads or gravel, an adventure bike helmet is the way to go.